TKOxff/obsidian-inline-local-graph/README.md

 # Inline Local Graph

 Displays a custom `local graph` of the current note directly at the bottom of the note content.
+Utilizes the unused space at the bottom of your notes!

 ![example image](./res/example.png)